 Have you been given the option to work from home?
-Awesome!
-If you prepare well and start adopting good, self-directed work habits, it can be a fruitful experience for you.
-Here are some tips to from veteran telecommuters:
+It can be a fruitful experience especially if you prepare and start adopting self-directed work habits.
+Here are some practical tips from veteran telecommuters:

 Preparation is everything

 Read Moving your work online?
 How to do it efficiently.
 It’s a step-by-step guide for a smooth transition.
-Aside from the hardware and software, see to it that you have:
+See to it that you have:

 - Internet connection with adequate speed (do a speed test to know your Internet’s download and upload speed)